Campus Improvement Plan

 Title I:

-Strategy's Expected Result/Impact: Campus/District Assessments
+Strategy's Expected Result/Impact: STAAR

 Report Cards